skishp/HighPerformanceComputing/session11/exercise/README.md

 ```
 template<typename T>
 ```
-is put infront of the structure.
+is put in front of the structure.
 The rest of the matrix structure especially the functions are stayed the same.
 Now we can define matrixes of the specified type double via
 ```
 Matrix<double> A(7, 8, StorageOrder::ColMajor);